top of page

 That way anything else others do for us is just icing on the cake of happiness.
 From that point of loving, we can effortlessly give some of our time, wisdom, and kindness to others without feeling drained of our own vitality.

-Here are a few of my favorite ideas for Radical Self-Care but please create your own and never, ever let anyone make you feel guilty about caring for yourself in the best way you know how.
+Here are a few of my favorite ideas for Radical Self-Care.
+Please create your own and never, ever let anyone make you feel guilty about caring for yourself in the best way you know how.

 • Cook yourself a 5-course meal and serve it on your best dinnerware.